calcvids/calcvids.github.io/pages/videos.md

 Each collection of videos can be viewed on our Ximera platform, which allows students to try the motivating problem, watch all of the videos, and complete diagnostic questions prior to and after watching the videos.

+All of the videos can also be found on the [YouTube Calcvids channel](https://www.youtube.com/channel/UCpVXyeQJOLQ7pgXrG4SDCUA):

 <table>
 	<tr>